SocietyMaster/FlowCog/TestSuite/Readme.txt

 Similar to FieldSensitivity, but with information flow: A dataobject has two fields - a tainted value is written to one field, the value of the this field is propagated to a sink in a different lifecycle method.

+InactiveActivity:
+This app contains an activity that is not enabled (see Manifest.xml).
+That means this activity is never executed and the analysis should notice that.

 IndirectFlow1:
 App contains an indirect flow.